antoniomaldonado/Akka-Cluster-Scala/AkkaClusterOnKubernetes/README.md

 # Akka Cluster on Kubernetes:
 Akka cluster that creates a configurable amount of master and workers to count words.
-This akka cluster can be run on a kubernetes cluster.
+This Cluster can be run on a kubernetes cluster.

 #### How to run it on kubernetes (Minikube locally)